-We introduce on this figure an important symbol in this kind of work, the multiple symbol15.
-It means that an element shown as connected to another element is also connected to other elements of that same kind and situation.
+We introduce on this figure an important symbol in this kind of work, the multiple symbol, a short diagonal line with a free end.
+It means that an lead or multi-lead path shown as connected to an element is also connected to other elements of that same kind and situation.

-We see this symbol (a diagonal line arising from a lead or path line) on the calling line, where it is shown connected to the bank of a line finder.
-The symbol means that the line is also connected to the banks of other line finders (of course, in the group that serves this line).
-The "free" end of the symbol points toward the element that "there are more of that this is connected to".
+We see this symbol on the calling line, where it is shown connected to the bank of a line finder.
+The multiple symbol means that the line is also connected to the banks of other line finders (of course, in the group that serves this line).
+The "free" end of the symbol points toward the element that "there are more of what this is connected to".